-Contacting the Treasury Office is the first step in applying for any type of University financing.
-This will start the process, and will allow the Treasury Office to file a Notice of Intent to Reimburse, often a necessary step in issuing tax-exempt debt for your project.
+Contacting Annette Sommer, firstname.lastname@example.org, with Asset Liability Management (ALM) team is the first step in applying for any type of University financing.
+This will start the process and will allow the ALM team to file a Notice of Intent to Reimburse, often a necessary step in issuing tax-exempt debt for your project.

-Once contacted, the Treasury Office will work with Central Administration to determine whether debt issuance is appropriate for your project.
+Once contacted, the ALM team will work with Central Administration to determine whether debt issuance is appropriate for your project.

-The Treasury Office then works with the borrowing unit to perform financial due diligence on the loan.
-This process assess the risk of the project to the University and the impact on institutional debt capacity.
+The ALM team then works with the borrowing unit to perform financial due diligence on the loan.
+This process assesses the risk of the project to the University and the impact on institutional debt capacity.
 Below are the four steps that make up the process: